ctranstrum/lintilla/BUILD.md

 and along both sides of the XIAO you should be able to see an equal amount of each pad sticking out.

-Once one corner is soldered and the alignment is looking good, solder the other corner to firmly fix it in place, and then solder each remaining pad one by one, placing the tip of the soldering iron on the visible portion of the PCB pad and against the side of the XIAO's castellated pad.
+Once one corner is soldered and the alignment is looking good, solder the opposite corner to firmly fix it in place, and then solder each remaining pad one by one, placing the tip of the soldering iron on the visible portion of the PCB pad and against the side of the XIAO's castellated pad.